fchabrun/SPECTR_AI/README.md

 <sup>3</sup>Laboratoire de Biochimie, Centre Hospitalier du Mans, France

 <sup>4</sup>Service de Médecine Interne et Immunologie Clinique, Centre Hospitalier Universitaire d’Angers, France

+## Abstract

+### Background
+Serum protein electrophoresis (SPE) is a common clinical laboratory test, mainly indicated for the diagnosis and follow-up of monoclonal gammopathies.
+A time-consuming and potentially subjective human expertise is required for SPE analysis to detect possible pitfalls and to provide a clinically relevant interpretation.

+### Methods
+An expert-annotated SPE dataset of 159 969 entries was used to develop SPECTR (serum protein electrophoresis computer-assisted recognition), a deep learning-based artificial intelligence, which analyzes and interprets raw SPE curves produced by an analytical system into text comments that can be used by practitioners.
+It was designed following academic recommendations for SPE interpretation, using a transparent architecture avoiding the “black box” effect.
+SPECTR was validated on an external, independent cohort of 70 362 SPEs and challenged by a panel of 9 independent experts from other hospital centers.

+### Results
+SPECTR was able to identify accurately both quantitative abnormalities (r ≥ 0.98 for fractions quantification) and qualitative abnormalities [receiver operating characteristic–area under curve (ROC–AUC) ≥ 0.90 for M-spikes, restricted heterogeneity of immunoglobulins, and beta-gamma bridging].
+Furthermore, it showed highly accurate at both detecting (ROC–AUC ≥ 0.99) and quantifying (r = 0.99) M-spikes.
+It proved highly reproducible and resilient to minor variations and its agreement with human experts was higher (κ = 0.632) than experts between each other (κ = 0.624).

+### Conclusions
+SPECTR is an algorithm based on artificial intelligence suitable to high-throughput SPEs analyses and interpretation.
+It aims at improving SPE reproducibility and reliability.
+It is freely available in open access through an online tool providing fully editable validation assistance for SPE.

+Find the full original article at [https://doi.org/10.1093/clinchem/hvab133](https://academic.oup.com/clinchem/advance-article/doi/10.1093/clinchem/hvab133/6365844)

 ## Content